AdguardTeam/AdguardKnowledgeBase/05.android/03.features/01.stealth-mode/docs.en.md

 **Mask your IP address**

-Stealth Mode cannot hide your IP address.
-However, we can conceal it so that websites you visit will believe you have a different IP address.
-Sometimes, it helps, and websites ignore your real IP.
+Sometimes, it helps, and websites ignore your real IP. -> Sometimes it helps and websites ignore your real IP.
 You can set a random IP that you would like to be perceived as yours by simply typing it into the corresponding field (**Custom IP address**).
 Leave the field empty to use the default IP address.

 **Remove X-Client-Data header**

-Forbids Google Chrome to send its version and modifications information with requests to Google domains (including Double Click and Google Analytics).
+Forbids Google Chrome to send its version and modifications information with requests to Google domains (including Double Click and Google Analytics). -> Forbids Google Chrome to send its version and modifications information to Google domains (including Double Click and Google Analytics) along with requests.